chrisnoonan98675/site/xl-release/how-to/use-variables-in-xl-release.markdown

 ---
-title: Use variables in XL Release
+title: Use variables in XL Release (XL Release 4.7.x and earlier)
 categories:
 - xl-release
 subject: